 Ask open-ended questions

-End the small talk skillfully
+End small talk politely

 - Introduce another conversation partner

-- Start boring topic
+- Start a boring topic

 - Emergency exit

-Take every opportunity to practice
+Take any opportunity to practice

-Favorable opportunities include:
+Some good opportunities include:

 - at a chance meeting with your neighbors